arring/MDO-RallyApps/SAFe/Readme.md

 	stores.
 I refresh the *real* feature/userstory/project/etc.. stores every 10-15 seconds on a timer, and then I reload the custom stores to update the records that are not being edited or pending changes.

+3. model.getCollection('model type').sync(...); sync does not call the callback unless there are CRUD operations to perform, so make sure to check for that.